PwC: 1998 to present

+In July 2002, it was rumored that PwC was in talks with an unknown public company, as no PR space or announcement for the impending IPO had been set.
+Those rumors were confirmed in August 2002, when PwC announced it sold Monday to IBM for approximately $3.5 billion in cash and stock.
+Monday was consolidated into IBM Global Business Services while partners became employees for the first time.
+The acquisition had a modest increase in the size and capabilities of IBM's growing consulting practice, as IBM had 150,000 employees at the time.
+At the same time, Monday carried just 30,000 at the time.
+However, it was seen as a win by IBM since PwC Consulting/Monday's valuation had suffered after the post-9/11 recession.

 PwC began rebuilding its consulting practice with acquisitions such as Paragon Consulting Group and the commercial services business of BearingPoint in 2009.
 The firm continued this process by acquiring Diamond Management & Technology Consultants in November 2010, and PRTM in August 2011.
 In 2012, the firm acquired Logan Tod & Co, a digital analytics and optimisation consultancy, and Ant's Eye View, a social media strategy development and consulting firm to build upon PwC's growing Management Consulting customer impact and customer engagement capabilities.

-On 30 October 2013, the firm announced that it would acquire Booz & Company, including the company's name and its 300 partners, after a December vote by Booz & Company partners authorized the deal.
-On 3 April 2014, Booz & Company combined with PwC to form Strategy&.
+In April 2014, Booz & Company combined with PwC to form Strategy&.
+In 2013, PwC acquired BGT Partners.
+In 2016, PwC acquired technology/consulting firm NSI DMCC.

-On 4 November 2013, the firm acquired BGT Partners, a 17-year-old digital consultancy.

-In October 2016, PwC and InvestCloud, LLC, the world's largest Digital App Platform announced that they entered into a non-exclusive joint business relationship, designed to accelerate adoption and implementation of the InvestCloud Digital App Platform.
-PwC will be a preferred implementation and strategic partner of InvestCloud focused on enterprise delivery and innovative development of new financial app capabilities.

-In November 2016, PwC acquired technology/consulting firm NSI DMCC, Salesforce's largest implementation partner in the Middle East.

 In January 2017, PwC announced a five-year agreement with GE to provide managed tax services to GE on a global basis, transferring more than 600 of GE's in-house global tax team to PwC.
-In addition, PwC would acquire GE's tax technologies and provide managed services not only to GE but also to other PwC clients as well.

 In November 2017, PwC accepted bitcoin as payment for advisory services, the first time the company, or any of the Big Four accounting firms, accepted virtual currency as payment.
 Veritas Capital acquired PwC's US public sector business in 2018, and branded the new company as Guidehouse.

-In February 2020, PwC announced a new collaboration with technology firm ThoughtRiver to launch AI-driven LawTech products aimed at standardizing PwC's service of UK law clients.

 The Academy of Motion Picture Arts and Sciences (AMPAS) has utilized the services of PwC to tally the votes for the Academy Awards since 1935.

 In addition, the company oversees AMPAS elections, prepares its financial documents, and is responsible for the group's tax filings.
+In 2023, PwC acquired Surfaceink, a hardware designer.